-Please see the current call for papers: IJR Vol. 11: Mobilizing Justice.
+The call for papers for IJR Vol. 11: Mobilizing Justice has closed.

 Submissions must be original work not published or submitted elsewhere for review.
 If you submit an article you are agreeing to our exclusive submission policy.
 Normally, manuscripts should range between 6000-7500 words including all references and notes.
 You should remove all identifying information from the body of the manuscript and your identifying information should appear on a cover page, along with contact information, including your email address.
 Your work must include an abstract of under 250 words and a title.

 If you are interested in submitting a book review, a research note or another form of written scholarship other than an article, please contact us well in advance for further information.
 Usually we do not accept book reviews that are longer than 2500 words or research notes that are longer than 5000 words.
 An abstract of under 150 words is usually required for these submissions.
 We welcome artistic works that relate to themes of justice, including visual art, poetry, prose and other art work.